Concentrations

 - For more information, please visit our website: https://www.uclacgp.com/residency-information-cgp

-- Graduates with these concentrations have gone on to be leaders in public service, in both academic and community settings
+- Graduates with these Concentrations have gone on to be leaders in public service, in both academic and community settings

 - Clinical electives in community psychiatry and global mental health